tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 ## Running the 'placing' algorithm

 ### 1) Calculate flexibility
-From the results of the previous step, calculate the flexibility of each step
+Calculate the flexibility of each Step, based upon the currently available Timeline with possible Slots.

 ### 2) Schedule steps with flexibility 1
 They can only be scheduled on 1 place: we need to schedule them immediately.
-Update flexibility for remaining steps (+ remove slot from those steps).
+Remove the scheduled Slot from the Timeline of any Steps that still had this Slot (or part of it) as 'available'.
-Decrease budget if the goal corresponding to the step has one,
+Decrease budget if the goal corresponding to the step has one.

 ### 3) If no steps with flexibility 1, schedule the step with the largest flexibility
 Schedule it at a timeslot that has no conflict with other unscheduled steps.